-Lubricating oil vapors (blow-by) not condensed in the separator, are sent to the engine intake by a gauged hole downstream of the air filter.
-Exhaust gas expelled by the engine flows through the cooled exhaust manifold to reach the turbocompressor rotor wherein, depending on the supercharging pressure reached, it may be switched by waste gate to exhaust to limit the thrust exerted on the turbocompressor rotor and contain the pressure generated by the compressor within the maximum rated value.
+Lubricating oil vapors (blow-by) not condensed in the separator, are sent to the engine intake by a gauged hole downstream of the air filters.
+Exhaust gas expelled by the engine flows through the cooled exhaust manifold to reach the turbocompressors rotors.
 Exhaust manifold and turbocompressor body are cooled by the fresh water loop.
 Exhaust gases flow into the exhaust terminal and, when provided, they are mixed with the sea water it carries for overboard discharge.
+Air/sea water heat exchanger